janfrode/docker-memcached/README.md

 docker-memcached
 ================

-Docker container for running memcached
+Docker container for running memcached in my webmail stack.